Categories:

 At the same time, using a plan manager gives you the same level of choice and control that you would have with self management.
 With agency management, you can only use NDIA-approved providers, and you have to pay the standard fees for all your approved services.
 But when you choose a plan manager, you can use any service provider you choose, including providers who aren’t NDIA-approved.
 You can also ask your plan manager to negotiate costs for you, which means you can sometimes pay less than the standard fees for services.
 A plan manager gives you the convenience of agency management and the flexibility of self-management, and so for many participants, it’s the best of both worlds.

-Finally, using a plan manager will never cost any of your support plan funds.
+Additionally, using a plan manager will never cost any of your support plan funds.
 If you want a plan manager, you can request plan management from the NDIA during your support planning meeting.
 Plan management funding will be added to your support budget as an additional category, and it will have no impact on the funds available for you to spend in other categories.

 It’s important that your plan manager can manage the financial aspects of your plan with integrity and without bias.
 That’s why the NDIA encourages participants to choose plan managers who are independent, which means they aren’t providing any of your support services.
 Since you have the freedom to choose any provider for each of your services, the NDIA recommends choosing a plan manager separately from your service providers.

 However, it can be more convenient to use a plan manager from an agency that is also an approved NDIS service provider.
 Plan managers are required to have policies in place to ‘actively manage any conflicts of interest’, ensuring they can offer impartial financial advice about the management of your plan.
+For more information, click here to download a guide to plan management.

-How Can I Find an NDIS Plan Manager?
+How to Find an NDIS Plan Manager

 Although your service providers do not have to be registered NDIA providers, your plan manager does need to be an approved provider.
-This means that the simplest way to find a plant manager is to use the provider finder tool on the NDIS website.
+This means that the simplest way to find a plan manager is to use the provider finder tool on the NDIS website.
 Choose your state or territory or enter your postcode, and then under “Registration Group,” click “Plan Management.”
 This will show you a list of all the approved plan managers in your area.

 You can also ask for a recommendation from your local area coordinator.
 Your coordinator is likely to be familiar with many of the plan managers in your region, and they may be able to recommend someone who would be a good fit for you.
 If you have any friends or family who are NDIS participants, they might also be able to give you a recommendation for a plan manager they use and are happy with.